boraxpr/boraxpr.github.io/src/content/posts/thaitechquality.md

 ---
 title: 'Technical Avoidance and Its Impact on Thai Tech'
 published: 2025-12-22
-draft: true
 ---

-People like to say Thai tech talent is on par with the US.
+People like to preach as if Thai tech is on par with Silicon Valley.

-Say that confidently, with evidence.

-This is not self-hate.
-This is not anti-Thai.
-This is basic honesty.

-Thai people are capable.
-Often more capable than outsiders assume.
-But **technical depth at scale** is a different question, and that gap is real.

-Pretending otherwise only guarantees we never close it.
+You hear it all the time.

+Silicon Valley says software engineering is cooling down,
+so people here assume the same thing will happen to Thailand.

+No. It will not.

+Our tech industry is built on completely different assumptions, incentives, and realities.
+At the most basic level, it is a different ecosystem.

 ## Capability vs density

 The US does not win because every engineer there is a genius.
-They win because they have **massive density of technically serious people**.
+They win because they have **a higher density of people who take technical depth seriously**.

-In many US universities, students:
-- Compile their own OS in early years
+In stronger programs, students are pushed into real engineering work early.
+Many of them:

-- Build compilers, runtimes, or kernels later
+- Build or modify operating systems
+- Write parts of compilers or runtimes
 - Treat systems programming as normal, not exotic

+Not everyone does this, and plenty still coast.
+But there is a critical mass that pulls everything forward.

 In Thailand:

 - Year 1: Hello World
 - Year 2: Hello World, now object-oriented
 - Year 3: Hello World, now with a database

 That is not an insult.
-That is a curriculum reality.
+That is curriculum design.

+This is not because the US is magical.
+They built environments, incentives, and expectations that force more people to go deeper.

 You do not close a gap by denying it exists.

-## The root problem is not talent, it’s avoidance
+## The root problem is not talent, it is avoidance

 When I was in college, the majority of people I knew **hated coding.**